asalih/guardian/README.md

 [Guardian Dashboard](https://github.com/asalih/GuardianUI) To managing your rules and domains.

 ## Docker
 There is [docker-compose.yml](docker-compose.yml) available.
-Builds the following app using Dockerfiles.
+Builds the following apps using Dockerfiles.
 -   db
     - Runs postgres image with default settings and guardiandb created in it.
 -   guardian